CURRENTLY SEEKING APPLICATIONS FOR FULL-TIME POLICE OFFICERS

-VacationNotificationForm Mail or return to Kennedy Police Department, 340 Forest Grove Road, Coraopolis PA 15108 Attention: Jan Thomas
+VacationNotificationForm Mail or return to Kennedy Police Department, 340 Forest Grove Road, Coraopolis PA 15108 Attention: Karen Pekosky

-Kennedy Township Police Department is comprised of the Chief of Police, Deputy Chief and six full-time officers, two part-time officers, the Police Secretary, one full time police dispatcher and three part-time dispatchers.
+Kennedy Township Police Department is comprised of the Chief of Police and nine full-time officers, two part-time officers, two full time police dispatchers and one part-time dispatcher.
 We are dedicated to ensure the very best law enforcement services.
 Our officers take pride in giving the community professional service at all times.

 Kennedy Township Police Department emergency calls are handled by Allegheny County 9-1-1, who immediately forwards your information to the Kennedy Police Dispatcher & officers.
 WE WANT TO RE-ESTABLISH OUR EMERGENCY CONTACT LIST FOR SPECIAL NEEDS’ PERSONS.
 PLEASE PROVIDE INFORMATION FOR EXAMPLE, ELDERLY PERSON(S) IN NEED DURING SEVERE WEATHER CONDITIONS.